Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 RESPECTFUL WORKPLACE

-Some Indigenous people who are LGBTQ2+ choose to identify as Two Spirit.
-Two Spirit affirms the interrelatedness of all aspects of identity—including gender, sexuality, community, culture, and spirituality.
+Some Indigenous people who are 2SLGBTQI+ choose to identify as Two-Spirit.
+Two-Spirit is a culturally specific identity that reflects the interrelatedness of all aspects of identity, including gender, sexuality, culture, community, and spirituality.

-LGBTQ2+ diversity and inclusion training is an important step on the pathway to creating an inclusive workplace culture where everyone feels safe and respected.
-This self-paced online course educates participants about LGBTQ2+ communities, respectful terms of reference, and the challenges and inequities employees who identify as LGBTQ2+ may face at work.
-The objective is to lay the foundation for open communication and support an inclusive workplace culture.
+2SLGBTQI+ diversity and inclusion training is an important step on the pathway to creating an inclusive workplace culture where everyone feels safe and respected.
+This self-paced online course educates participants about 2SLGBTQI+ communities, the challenges and inequities employees who identify as 2SLGBTQI+ may face at work, and how to support inclusion.